LIMIT: Language Identification, Misidentification, and Translation using Hierarchical Models in 350+ Languages: Conclusion

 \section{Conclusion}

-We introduce Hier-LIMIT, a hierarchical, \textit{confusion}-based approach to counter the misidentifications in pretrained language identification systems while increasing language coverage without retraining large multilingual models for text classification.
-We release a large, massively parallel children's stories dataset covering languages from diverse language families, writing systems, and reading levels.
-We utilize this parallel dataset to create new translation directions for vulnerable and low-resource languages.
-We train adapter-based networks finetuned on language and family/sub-family level information and demonstrate improvements in the children's story domain and cross-domain improvement for several languages (on the FLORES benchmark dataset).
+In this work, we tackle the lack of resources for many of the world's languages and release a large, massively parallel children's stories dataset, \texttt{MCS-350}, covering languages from diverse language families, writing systems, and reading levels.
+Since translation is crucial for parallel resource creation, we explore adapter-based networks fine-tuned on a phylogenetic architecture, and utilize \texttt{MCS-350} to create new translation benchmarks for vulnerable and low-resource languages.
+We demonstrate large improvements in the children's story domain and cross-domain improvement for several language pairs (on the FLORES benchmark dataset).
+On the algorithmic front, we introduce \texttt{LIMIT}, a hierarchical, misprediction-based approach to counter the inaccuracies of pre-trained language identification systems.
+Our method increases language coverage and prediction accuracy bypassing complete retraining, and shows cross-domain generalization despite being trained on our \texttt{MCS-350} dataset.

-Our dataset also includes monolingual text extracted from multilingual stories to enable the creation of language identification tools for low-resource languages that don't have such tools available.
-We perform experiments demonstrating the performance of pretrained language identification models on these languages, highlight their high-confidence incorrect predictions, and offer a lightweight hierarchical solution.
-In the future, we hope to use this children's story data to investigate better architectures, feature selection, and training setups to further improve our baselines.
-Armed with high-quality language identification systems with wide coverage, we will also experiment with large-scale data mining efforts for these under-resourced languages.
+In the future, we hope to further investigate misprediction-based hierarchical language identification across more datasets, with more configurations, and extensions such as probabilistic branching, automated constructions etc. As a natural next step, we will utilize \texttt{LIMIT} in a web-crawl to find and collect more low-resource language data.